dorianbrown/my_blog/about.md

 Any of these steps can become a bottleneck and, although I’m a mathematician and engineer at heart, I love resolving those bottlenecks as that's where the most added value is.

-I am proficient in Python and most related machine-learning frameworks, CI/CD, version control, automated testing, building web applications with flask and deploying applications with docker.
+I am proficient in Python / R, most ML / DL frameworks, CI/CD, version control, automated testing, building web applications with flask and deploying applications with docker.
 I also have experience in project management positions and coaching junior data scientists.

 Feel free to [get in touch](mailto:mail@dorianbrown.dev) if you'd like to know more or are interested in working together.